 The global pandemic of 2020 has made starting and building a small business in west central Missouri even more difficult.
 Now a regional effort to develop micro loan financing for rural entrepreneurs is gaining the steam it needs to help local businesses get going and growing.

-The START HERE Revolving Loan Fund will begin limited lending yet this year with a small startup pool of capital.
+The START HERE Revolving Loan Fund is ready to lend from a small startup pool of capital.
 Lisa Zimmerman, recently the Small Business Administration’s Lender Relations Specialist for the region, has joined the effort.
-She will lead the regional START HERE collaborative work to build this micro financing program for west central Missouri.
+She will lead the regional START HERE collaborative work to build this micro financing lending pool and program for west central Missouri.
 Her background includes work as a rural business loan counselor with the St. Louis-based micro financing organization Justine Petersen and building Individual Development (savings/escrow) Account programs for low-income families.

 Experience and Expertise.
 “We are excited to welcome Lisa to this team and this important initiative,” said Chris Thompson, President and CEO of the West Central Missouri Community Action Agency and affiliated community development corporation New Growth.
 As West Central’s Economic Inclusion Director, Lisa will work with New Growth and START HERE to build micro financing resources into west central Missouri’s “entrepreneurial ecosystem.”